jted0537/SecuritysystemApp/README.md

 3- screens - All of screens(UI) is in here.
 4- services - Functions, services like local_notification, local_authentication.
 5- viemodels - Viewmodels for models.
 All of using data functions are in here.
-8- main.dart - This is the starting point of the application.
-All the application level configurations are defined in this file i.e, theme, routes, title, orientation etc.
+8- main.dart - This is the starting point of the application. </br>All the navigations and viewmodels are defined in this file .
 ```

 ### components